StatisKit/StatisKit/doc/developper/public/contribute.rst

 .. warning::

-    After the execution of the :code:`statiskit branch` command, your local repository will
+    After the execution of the :code:`statiskit branch` command, your local repository has switched on the :code:`<branchname>` branch.

     .. code-block:: console

         $ git branch
         master
         * <branchname>

+    But there are, at this point, no differences between the :code:`master` and :code:`<branchname>` branches.

     .. code-block:: console